tagtogorg/tagtog-doc/projects.md

   <div class="page-subsection">
     <div class="two-third-col">
       <h4>Webhooks</h4>
-      <p>You can define webhooks to notify an external system after an specific action in tagtog or API.
+      <p>You can define webhooks to notify an external system after a specific action in tagtog or API.
 These actions are: upload a new document and save a document.</p>

       <p>This is the required information to configure a webhook:</p>
       <table style="width:100%">